On the convergence to the non-equilibrium steady state of a Langevin dynamics with widely separated time scales and different temperatures: Generalisation of the main result and logarithmic Sobolev inequalities

-\end{itemize} The initial probability density $\rhoi$ can be zero in some regions.
-On the other hand, any initial measure $\mui$ which is not absolutely continuous with respect to the Lebesgue measure has been excluded, since its Kullback-Leibler divergence from $\rhoK$ would not be finite.
+\begin{remark} The initial measure $\mui$ can vanish in some regions, but has to be absolutely continuous with respect to the Lebesgue measure in order to have finite Kullback-Leibler divergence from $\rhoK$.
+In fact, assumptions \textup{(B1)-(B3)} imply that $\rhoi,\,\rhoib$ have finite differential entropies: